Lupita Nyong'o, Angela Bassett and More Dazzle at Black Panther Premiere

 King T'Challa has come to Hollywood!

-A little over two weeks ahead of the film's release, the cast of Black Panther has hit up Hollywood for the movie's star-studded premiere.
+A little over two weeks ahead of the film's, the cast of Black Panther has hit up Hollywood for the movie's star-studded premiere.

 On Monday night, the action-packed flick's director Ryan Coogler joined some of the film's stars, which include Chadwick Boseman, Michael B. Jordan, Lupita Nyong'o, Danai Guria, Angela Bassett, Forest Whitaker, Letitia Wright, Martin Freeman, Daniel Kaluuya, Sterling K. Brown and Andy Serkis, who descended upon Tinsel Town for the red carpet event.